 Crowns are typically placed within two office visits.
-To begin, Dr. Scheiber will numb the tooth and can provide sedation dentistry services to further enhance your comfort.
-He will then remove the damaged or decayed portion of the tooth structure and add a special material to help rebuild the tooth.
+To begin, our dentists will numb the tooth and can provide sedation dentistry services to further enhance your comfort.
+We will then remove the damaged or decayed portion of the tooth structure and add a special material to help rebuild the tooth.
 An impression of the area will be taken and sent off to our dental lab for custom crown creation.
 A temporary crown will be placed to allow for normal function and appearance while your final crown is being made.
 We will have you return for a shorter second visit about 1 – 2 weeks later to remove your temporary and bond your new restoration in place or attach it to a previously placed dental implant.
-Dr. Scheiber will then adjust your bite as necessary to ensure an even bite.
+Our dentists will then adjust your crown as necessary to ensure an even bite.

 Caring for Your New Crown

 Unless sedation was used, you should be able to leave our office once your crown is placed to continue your daily activities.
 Our team will discuss the best way to care for your temporary and permanent dental crown, including the best way to keep it clean.
 During your annual exams at Plymouth Dental Group, our dentists will assess your crown and monitor the health of the underlying tooth.
 When cared for properly with daily brushing and flossing and routine dental cleanings, your new crown may last for several years.
 If you have any trouble with your crown (it falls out or becomes loose), call our office right away for help.
 Please not try to repair it or put it back in yourself, as this can damage both your tooth and your dental restoration.